mateocarciu/Zap-it/README.md

-# Zap It
+# Zap It - Element Editor

-Zap It is a Chrome extension that gives you complete control over any website's appearance and content.
-Remove unwanted elements, customize styles, and create a personalized browsing experience that persists across sessions.
+Zap It is a powerful Chrome extension that gives you complete control over any website's appearance and content.
+Remove unwanted elements, customize styles, edit text content, and create a personalized browsing experience that persists across sessions.

 ## Demo